cobbland/cobb.land/about.md

 <img src="/images/android-chrome-192x192.png" alt="An orange on green symbol that looks like both a J and a D—it's an cherek." height="192" width="192">

-My name is Cobb (or cobbland or cobb-dot-land).

-I’m a writer, artist, programmer, and game designer currently dwelling in the foothills of Appalachia.
+I'm Cobb (or cobbland or cobb-dot-land), a writer, artist, programmer, and game designer currently dwelling in the foothills of Appalachia.

 ## Me, but elsewhere